-Montana Academy does not employ professional or pastoral counselors.
+Montana Academy does not employ professional or pastoral counselors and does not have such policies or procedures for confidential crime reporting.
 All reports of crime will be investigated.
 Violations of the law will be referred to law enforcement agencies and when appropriate, to the Montana Academy CEO for review.